 Doctoral Academy Fellowships and Distinguished Doctoral Fellowships

 The Graduate College offers two different fellowship programs: Doctoral Academy and Distinguished Doctoral Fellowships.
-A qualified candidate will be nominated for the appropriate fellowship by the Department.
+A well-qualified candidate will be nominated for the appropriate fellowship by the Department.
 Currently, the DAF is $22,000 per year over four years totaling $88,000.
 The DDF is $10,000 per year over four years totaling $40,000.

 Awards, Fellowships, and Scholarships specific to the Dale Bumpers College of Agriculture, Food and Life Sciences, and the Department of Entomology

 |Name of Scholarship||Eligible applicants must be Entomology majors and meet the following criteria:|

 |William J. and Eloise F. Baerg Travel Award||

 Must present a research paper or poster at an annual meeting of the Entomological Society of America or one of its branches